Skip to content

 Reconnecting whānau to whenua is integral to Making the Tenths Whole.

-We are committed to finding and reconnecting whānau who whakapapa to the Nelson Tenths and empowering them to learn more about their whakapapa and history.
+We are working to find and reconnect whānau who whakapapa to the Nelson Tenths and to empower them to learn more about their whakapapa and history.

 Faces of Whānau